Bekreth/jetedge/README.md

 to its primatives (int, String, boolean, etc...).
 After it has scanned your POJO, it populates it with generators for each field.

+If you want the JTDG to populate your POJO it *must* have a setter method for that field.The method can be private, but they *must* exist.

 After you've created your the generator, there are 3 ways to get data.